Home

 Maureen's Question: My daughter is married with a 6 month old daughter.
 Her husband is addicted to drugs and they are now separated.
 Is she allowed to move back home (to another state) with the baby?

 Brette's Answer: Until there is a custody case, both parents have equal rights to a child.
-I would not recommend that your daughter simply disappear with the child though, however, she should let her husband know where she will be.
+I would not recommend that your daughter simply disappear with the child though, however.
+Moving out of state could look bad however if her ex takes her to court.
+That is why she should let her husband know where she will be.
 I can understand that she probably does not want the child to have contact with him while he is addicted, however, she should encourage him to get straight (I'm sure she already has), and then plan to work out visitation in the future.
 At some point she's going to need to get formal legal custody though.
 I would recommend she talk to an attorney as soon as possible about her situation.
 Good luck to her.

 Topic: Moving away before starting a divorce

 Daniele's Question: I would like to get a divorce.
-We have twin girls and I would like to move to another county which is about 2.5 hours away from where the children's father and I presently live.
+We have twin girls and I would like to move to another county which is about 2.5 hours away from where we presently live.
 Can I do this and then start the divorce procedure?
-The move would be permanent as this is my starting over in a new community.
 My reasons for looking so far is that this is the only place that I can afford the rent and the atmosphere of the city is much more calm than where we presently live.
-Legally, can I do that and perhaps advise the PD in the city where I am presently that I am relocating and there is no need for a missing persons report as my husband will contact them saying that the girls and I are missing.
+Legally, can I do that and perhaps advise the police department in the city where I am presently that I am relocating and there is no need for a missing persons report, as my husband will contact them saying that the girls and I are missing.

 Brette's Answer: Moving to another county should not be a problem, as long as you arrange visitation.
-You should go to court and get a temporary order of custody to get things started.
+You should go to court and get temporary custody orders to get things started.
 I'm a bit disturbed by the suggestion that you're going to pack up and leave without telling your spouse.
 There are definitely some situations where this is warranted - if you are in danger or afraid.
-In other situations though this could be detrimental to your desire to obtain custody.
+In other situations though, this could be detrimental to your desire to obtain custody.
 You should talk to an attorney and get some guidance on how to handle this situation.
-Good luck. » Return to top
+Good luck.

 Can I move if we're still married and I have a letter saying I can?

 Andrea's Question: I am still married and want to move out of state.
-As long as I get a signed notarized letter stating that I can have my son every other month from him.
-Can he do anything to stop that?
+As long as I get a signed notarized letter from him stating that I can have my son every other month, can he do anything to stop that?

 Brette's Answer: You can go to family court and get an order of custody.
 This will protect you and make your agreement enforceable.